ReneOlsthoorn/Ground/README.md

 Many users want their freedom back and are looking at Linux.
 Most definately the users that don't have the required TPM 2.0 that Windows 11 requires will be looking for a new OS.

-### Running Ground on CachyOS / Linux
+### The Move to CachyOS / Linux
-Did you ever see CachyOS?
-It is a nice Linux distribution that can play Steam games and is very user friendly.
+If you read this document, you'll notice that I'm grateful for the past of Windows, but was highly frustrated by its state in 2026.
+As a result, in July 2026 I gave CachyOS a try, and it is very nice: an OS with focus on performance and that is able to run Steam.
-If you install Rider and Raylib, you can run Ground and compile the `cpu_circles.g` example.
+The BORE scheduler seems to do a good job.
+When I was porting Ground and its many realtime Ground examples to Linux, I noticed how smooth they run on CachyOS.
+And there is more to like: the great `paru` package installer and the fact that it is derived from Arch which offers rolling releases.

 ### Smoothscroller
 <p align="center">